notrightending/cellular-automata-tkinter/README.md

 ## Features

 The application provides a simple and intuitive graphical user interface (GUI) for users to interact with cellular automata.
-The main window consists of a grid of cells, a toolbar with buttons to control the simulation, and a status bar displaying the current generation.

 ### Toolbar Buttons

 The toolbar provides the following buttons to control the simulation:

 - **Next step**: Advances the simulation by one generation.
 This button is useful for observing the evolution of the cellular automata step-by-step.
-- **Randomize**: Fills the grid with random cell states, providing a starting point for exploring different patterns and behaviors.
 - **Randomize**: Fills the grid with random cell states, providing a starting point for exploring different patterns and behaviors.
 - **Simulate**: Starts the simulation and updates the grid according to the defined rules.
 If simulation is already running, pressing the button will stop it.
 - **Clear**: Clears the grid.